pemcg/mastering-automation-addendum-for-cloudforms-4.6/ansible_tower_provider_update/chapter.md

-# Ansible Tower Provider Updates
+# Ansible Tower Provider Changes

 CloudForms 4.1 (ManageIQ *Darga*) introduced the Ansible Tower provider that allows us to run Tower Job Templates on an external Ansible Tower server.
 The provider was designated as a **Configuration** provider, along with the Foreman and Satellite provider types.